 - Lastly, divide the butter cubes between the corners of the pan.

-- Every bread machine is different so adjust these directions to your machine.
+- Every bread machine is different, so adjust these directions for your machine.

 - I have to set my machine on the whole wheat bread setting and then set a timer to remind me to stop it after the mixing cycle.
 I do this because this setting has a 10-minute kneading(mixing) cycle.

-- (2) Once the mixing cycle is complete, set a 50-minute rising (or fermenting as it’s called on my machine) cycle.
+- Once the mixing cycle is complete, set a 50-minute rising (or fermenting, as my machine calls it) cycle.

-- (3) When the time has passed, set a 50-minute bake cycle.
-Set the crust to the brownness you want, I use the medium setting.
+- When the time has passed, set a 50-minute bake cycle.
+Set the crust to the desired brownness.
+I use the medium setting.

 - Once the bread is finished baking, remove the pan from the machine.
-Set it on a cooling rack and allow it to cool for 15 minutes.
+Set it on its side on a cooling rack and allow it to cool for 10 minutes before removing the loaf.

 - Letting it cool completely will help prevent a crumbly loaf.